fluencelabs/hackethberlin/README.md

 We've noticed that we may generate Smart Contracts in a functional way: function definition is a profunctor (_Intuitively it is a bifunctor where the first argument is contravariant and the second argument is covariant._), arguments and structs are _products_, and so on.

-Scala's strictly typed product exists in form of [shapeless heterogenous list](https://github.com/milessabin/shapeless).
-As arguments or contract data may be referenced by name, we also use Record pattern and reflect these names in type system.
+Scala's strictly typed product exists in form of a [shapeless heterogenous list](https://github.com/milessabin/shapeless).
+As arguments or contract data may be referenced by name, we also use Record pattern and reflect these names in the type system.

 To go beyond the data and function definitions, we use [Free Monad](https://typelevel.org/cats/datatypes/freemonad.html) from a category theory library for Scala named [Cats](https://github.com/typelevel/cats).
 It lets us _represent stateful computations as data, and run them_.